There’s money to be made selling other people’s unwanted stuff. Today, I’m going to show you exactly how to do it.

 The beauty of this arrangement is that everybody wins – you make money with an investment of only your time; the former owner makes some cash and declutters with almost no effort.

 If you get very good at this, you can be a real asset to junk removal businesses.
 My aunt made up to $800 a week simply listing items on Facebook Marketplace for a local junk hauler on 20% commission.
 This was on top of her full-time job.

 It’s worth your while to make an offer to partner with a local junk hauler or cleanout service.
-That’s a good source to consistently access and sell people’s unwanted stuff.
+That’s a good source to access and sell people’s unwanted stuff consistently.